hpheidinger/Watcher-V1-1.4/README.md

 - Works with syslog/syslog-ng
 - Portable, robust – designed for Linux server environments
 - Over 30 Watcher tools assist in measuring, navigation, and maintenance tasks
+- Self-lockout prevention when accessing the server through a router, e.g., in your office

 ## Installation Philosophy
 Watcher is **drop-anywhere software**.